MiniGraph Playground – Executive Summary

 MiniGraph Playground enables organizations to:

-- Externalize business logic from code
+- Externalize business logic from application code

 - Standardize execution patterns across teams